 A branding study contemplates many critical items relating to your organization, what it stands for, and how it is perceived in the market.
 These include its brand values, reputational equities, and goals, for instance.

-Brand values are those attributes its stakeholders are dedicated to every day…how they “live” the brand.
+Brand values are those attributes its stakeholders are dedicated to every day – how they “live” the organization’s mission.
 Reputational equities are the strengths your organization is known for and want to protect as they ultimately determine how the brand is perceived in the world.
 Goals, of course, are the primary objectives your organization is trying to achieve, both operationally and strategically.
 A social media strategy born from the organization’s brand platform should be aligned with these goals.
-(Because “having X number of followers” is a meaningless goal no matter how you cut it.)
+(Because having X number of followers is a meaningless goal no matter how you cut it.)

-There are many important reasons why your organization should fuss about having a branding study much, much more than it fusses about checking off the box of having a social media strategy.
-Simply put, a social media strategy is baseless if it is not built upon a leadership-determined branding study and a shared understanding of your organization’s identity and purpose.
-Any type of engagement strategy that does not follow formal brand contemplation has no foundation, no determined personality (aside from that of the current social media manager), and it sets visitors, members, and donors up for a show of brand schizophrenia.
+There are many important reasons why your organization should fuss about having a branding study (or at the very least, leadership agreement on the organization’s tone and priorities) more than it fusses about checking off the box of having a social media strategy.
+Simply put, a social media strategy is baseless if it is not built upon a leadership-determined, shared understanding of an organization’s identity and purpose.
+Any type of engagement strategy that does not start with a brand understanding has no foundation, no determined personality (aside from that of the current social media manager), and it risks setting visitors, members, and donors up for a show of brand schizophrenia.
 At best, this can be embarrassing.
-At worst, it alienates our most closely held constituents.
+At worst, it can alienate an organization’s most closely held constituents.

 1) Social media is about people and not about technology.

-I’ve noticed that some of the organizations seeking social media strategies without a willingness to invest the time, resources, and energy in a branding study seem to think that social media is about creating something like “rules to manage technology.”
-This could not be further from the truth.
-Social media helps create connections between the people behind the computer screens and other people behind computer screens, objects, or institutions.
-Digital engagement is engagement with your organization.
+I’ve noticed that some of the organizations seem to think that social media is about creating something like “rules to manage technology.”
+This isn’t the whole story.
+Social media helps create connections between the people (or, critically, between people and your institution).
+Digital engagement is engagement.
 There’s a person on the other side of that computer – just as I am on the other side of this one.
 (Hi, reader!)
-Deciding how many times a day to post on Facebook is important – but knowing what to post to make sure that it underscores your organization’s identity and creates meaningful connections is harder to know and it is way more important.
+Deciding how many times a day to post on Facebook is important – but knowing what to post so that it underscores your organization’s identity and creates meaningful connections is harder to know and can be much more important.

 2) Social media is an extension of what you do offline.

-A branding study keeps your organization true to itself.
-We think long and hard about programs, exhibits, performances, and the messages that we share through those means.
-It seems that we sometimes forget that the Internet often has even more reach, and even more ability to amplify our messages and how we communicate who we are and what we stand for than the mediums upon which we more regularly fuss over messaging.
-When organizations remember that social media and digital engagement are extensions of what happens on site, it further underscores how a branding study will help to align all the brand touch points with all the constituencies it engages (guests, members, donors, etc.).
+A branding study – or formalized brand understanding – keeps your organization true to itself.
+We think long and hard about the messages and engagement priorities around programs, exhibits, and performances.
+When organizations remember that social media and digital engagement are extensions of what happens on-site, it further underscores how a branding study will help to align the brand touchpoints with all the constituencies it engages (guests, members, donors, etc.).

 3) Social media changes.
-Your brand does not.
+Your brand and mission do not (as often).